ttaubert/octoblog/_posts/2018-08-19-bitslicing-with-quine-mccluskey.markdown

 Without much ado, we'll jump right in and bitslice functions for both its output bits in parallel.
-You'll probably recognize a few similarities to K-maps, except that the steps are rather mechanical and don't require pattern-recognition abilities.
+You'll probably recognize a few similarities to K-maps, except that the steps are rather mechanical and don't require visual pattern-recognition abilities.

 ### Step 1: Listing minterms